 The most well-known passport freedom index is the Henley Passport Index (HPI), although it only focuses on freedom of travel.
 A passport ranks highly on the HPI if it allows the holder to enter a country with any of the following:

 - Electronic travel authorization (ETA) / online visa waiver

 Because the HPI is so well known in the industry, we’ll refer to it as the basis for this roundup.
 Just keep in mind the added benefits of EU citizenship that go far beyond mere freedom of travel.

 Let’s now look at the full list of 30 most powerful passports in the world.

 #1.
 Japan (193 countries)

 If you’re looking for a country with great travel options, then you can’t go wrong with Japan.
 The Japanese passport is ranked as the most powerful in the world, allow visa-free access to 193 countries.
-This makes it easy to travel to almost anywhere in the world without having to worry about getting a visa in advance.

 How easy is it to get Japanese citizenship?